reshamas/reshamas.github.io/_posts/2018-02-26-first-data-science-job.md

 Often, at the start of a meetup, attendees will share any job openings at their company.
 It's a convenient opportunity to speak to them for more information.

 Subscribe to data science newsletters.
-Here's a list of [7 awesome data science newsletters to keep you informed](https://www.dataquest.io/blog/data-science-newsletters/).
+Here's a list of [Top 75 Data Science Blogs](https://blog.feedspot.com/data_science_blogs/).

 **Read your emails.**  Meetup groups and newsletters regularly post job opportunities that are more "real" than the postings that appear in the well known job boards such as LinkedIn, Glassdoor, Indeed, etc.